Pico de Gallo

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-How to Make Pico de Gallo – Step By Step Photos
+How to Make Pico de Gallo Step-By-Step Photos

-Fresh tomato, onion, lime, cilantro and salt on a cutting boardSince pico de gallo is a FRESH tomato salsa, it starts with all fresh ingredients: tomatoes, onion, jalapeño (optional), lime, cilantro, and salt.
+Fresh tomato, onion, lime, cilantro and salt on a cutting boardGather your ingredients: Since this is a FRESH tomato salsa, it starts with all fresh ingredients: tomatoes, onion, jalapeño (optional), lime, cilantro, and salt.
 I like to do a 2:1 ratio of tomato to onion, so I used two small tomatoes and half of an onion.
 I also prefer to use a sweeter onion for pico de gallo, so it doesn’t overwhelm the salsa, so I used a Vidalia onion.
 If you’re sensitive to spicy foods, you can skip the jalapeño.

 Chopped tomato onion and cilantro in a bowl.

-Finely dice the tomatoes and onion, and finely chop the cilantro (about ¼ cup).
+Prep the ingredients: Finely dice the tomatoes and onion, and finely chop the cilantro (about ¼ cup).
 If using jalapeño, remove the stem and seeds, and then finely dice it.

 Lime being squeezed over the bowl of vegetables.

-Squeeze fresh lime juice over the diced vegetables.
+Add the lime juice: Squeeze fresh lime juice over the diced vegetables.
 For the amount of pico de gallo I am making here, I used about 1 Tbsp of lime juice or the juice of half a lime.
 The great thing about pico de gallo is that you can just make it according to your own tastes, without measuring anything.

 Stirred pico de gallo in the bowl, salt and limes on the side.